KTH-ExaFlow/Nek5000/tools/amg_hypre/README.md

     * a maximum number of coarsening levels.
 Use low values only if you intentionally need to limit the number of levels.

     * a smoother tolerance.
 This value impacts directly the number of Chebyshev iterations that will be performed during the AMG solve.
-As a rule of thumber the tolerance should lie in the range 0.1~1.
+As a rule of thumb, the tolerance should lie in the range 0.1~1.
 A lower value leads to more Chebyshev iterations (slower but more accurate), while a high value has the opposite effect.